Reclaiming doctors’ time with AI-assisted rota management

 To stay focused, I brainstormed potential solutions and used the MoSCoW matrix to separate what the MVP must deliver from what could follow later.
 This helped ensure the app addressed the highest-impact problems first.

-While requesting annual leave was a significant source of frustration for many, it was also the most technically complex to tackle, as it hinged on setting up a complex series of rules.
-Because accessing the rota and swapping shifts are more frequent tasks than requesting leave, I hypothesised that streamlining these processes first would already go a long way to reducing unpaid time and cognitive load.
+While requesting annual leave was a significant source of frustration for many, it was also the most technically complex to tackle, as it hinged on setting up a complex series of rules that wouldn't be feasible to design for in the time available.

-While requesting annual leave was a significant source of frustration for many, it was also the most technically complex to tackle, as it hinged on setting up a complex series of rules.
-Because accessing the rota and swapping shifts are more frequent tasks than requesting leave, I hypothesised that streamlining these processes first would already go a long way to reducing unpaid time and cognitive load.
+Since accessing the rota and swapping shifts are more frequent tasks than requesting leave, I hypothesised that streamlining these processes first would already go a long way to reducing unpaid time and cognitive load.

 So for the MVP, I focused in on three key flows: